Vegan Mushroom Pot Pie Recipe

 Spoon the mushroom filling into the ramekins and cover the tops with the puff pastry circles or squares.

-At this point, for a prettier crust, I like to brush on a mixture of 1 tsp olive oil + 1 tsp nondairy milk on top of the crusts-- this makes them really golden, but it's completely optional.
+At this point, for a prettier crust, I like to brush on a mixture of 1 teaspoon olive oil + 1 teaspoon nondairy milk on top of the crusts-- this makes them really golden, but it's completely optional.

 Cut a small slit in the top of the puff pastry in each ramekin.